Ramuri: Fascist period and World War II

-Some content remained focus on Oltenian regionalism, as with Ion Donat's essay about "Oltenia's place in Romanian history", taken up by Ramuri in December 1942.
+Some of the content remained focused on Oltenian regionalism, as with Ion Donat's essay about "Oltenia's place in Romanian history", taken up by Ramuri in December 1942.
 In late 1943, Ramuri celebrated "Oltenia Week", which was largely a Tomescu initiative.
 Also then, the magazine hosted a series of literary meetings, attended by Bălcești, Farago, Iacobescu, Minulescu and Nicolăescu-Plopșor, as well as by Virgil Carianopol, Mircea Damian, George Gregorian, and chanteuse Maria Tănase.
-The event was given a lukewarm review by sociologist Petre Pandrea, who saw Făgețel and Tomescu as unable to shake off their "elegiac and retrograde" Sămănătorism.
+The event was given a lukewarm review by Pandrea.
+An animator at the new magazine Meridian, which was vocal in its opposition to Ramuri, he saw Făgețel and Tomescu as unable to shake off their "elegiac and retrograde" Sămănătorism.
 According to Pandrea, the latter current was of Western Moldavian source, and as such had always been ill-suited to the Oltenian psyche.
 He recommended instead an Oltenian modernism—connected with the rawest folklore, and bridging Arghezi's literary expression with Brâncuși's visual simplification.
 With the first, double, issue for 1944, Ramuri expanded on its traditionalist agenda, carrying an essay by Petre Drăgoiescu, explicitly set out against all forms of "literary extremism", as well as a prose work by Marta Pavelin and conventional poetry—works that another contemporary reviewer, Ovidiu Rîureanu, described as entirely outdated.

 Some members of the Ramuri circle were more tolerant of modernism, and also fought for political diversity.
 At the height of Antonescu's dictatorship, Făgețel was presiding upon an Oltenian Writers' Association, which also recruited Arghezi.
 When the latter came into conflict with the regime, and was deported inside the region (at Târgu Jiu internment camp), Făgețel continued to speak out in his favor.
 As a publishing venture, Ramuri issued Liviu Bratoloveanu's versified diary, Eu și Dunărea.
 As explained by Bratoloveanu some thirty years later, the book was "toned down" in comparison to his earlier and later communist-inspired works, since the "full-on fascist regime" had made it impossible for leftists to communicate freely.
 Antonescu's ouster in August 1944 restored democracy, but also inaugurated a flare-up of violence and times of scarcity.
 Tomescu's final manuscript, outlining his lifelong aesthetic vision, was mishandled and partly lost during the events, after only the introductory parts had been published in Ramuri.